sommerluk/roadpatternrendering/README.md

 # Pattern rendering with line-pattern

 Now we have to write MSS code that actually renders a pattern.
-The natural choise would be Mapnik’s [line-pattern feature](http://mapnik.org/mapnik-reference/#3.0.20/line-pattern).
+The natural choice would be Mapnik’s [line-pattern feature](http://mapnik.org/mapnik-reference/#3.0.20/line-pattern).
 Mapnik renders this pattern following the geometry of the OSM way, blending it at angles within the OSM way.
 We create a SVG pattern file with the correct height for each existing combination of road type and width:

 ```cartocss
 Map {